rainbowsend/TIE-GCM-PDAF/README.md

   **Example**: `OUTPUT%SAVE_UNCONSTRAINED_ANALYSIS=.true.`

 ### OUTPUT%SYNC_EVERY
   Syncing the nc files is a costly operation.
-This parameter controlls after how many time steps with a writing operation the file is sync.
-If the model crashes befor data was syncronized it is lost.
+This parameter controls how many time steps after a writing operation the file is synced.
+If the model crashes before the data is synchronized, it is lost.

   **Type**: integer